The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Introduction

 The study proceeds as follows.
-Section \ref{Background_metoo} provides background information on the \#MeToo movement and the U.S. justice system.
-It reviews the current state of literature on text analysis, particularly the emerging field of text-based causal inference.
+Section \ref{Background_metoo} reviews the current state of literature on text analysis, particularly the emerging field of text-based causal inference, and provides background information on the \#MeToo movement and the U.S. justice system.
 Section \ref{textdata_metoo} describes the corpus of judicial opinions examined in this study.
 The following section, Section \ref{textquantification_metoo}, illustrates how the judicial opinions are quantified by means of various indicators and text vectorization approaches.
 Section \ref{identification_metoo} outlines the identification strategy underlying this paper and discusses the assumptions necessary to identify the impact of the \#MeToo movement using a DiD model and a panel data-based event study approach.
 The subsequent section (\ref{Results_metoo}) summarizes the results and Section \ref{conclusion_metoo} concludes.